Hunter Adom Wallace

 better than reaching for the chrome?

-for whom is this written tome?
+First question: for whom is this written tome?

-have I been dead for long?
+Real question: have I been dead for long?

-whose body have I possessed?
+Uncomfortable question: whose body’ve I possessed?

 I stay by myself and get mad